BroJenuel-Projects/vue-3-laravel-sanctum/README.md

 # INTRO
 Hi!
 I am Jenuel Ganawed, I made this template so that If i have new projects in the future.
 It will Be easy to Setup a Project.
+I make my own templates, for easy project setup and ready auth for user login and logout.

+> You can check more in my Project Template Repo in https://github.com/organizations/bro-jenuel-project-templates/settings/profile

 For This Project This are the tools/things That I included.
 - ***vue 3***